Nate Mitchell’s Mountaintop raises $30M for player-vs.-player games

 Mitchell said he recognized a boom where game developers are raising a lot of money now, and Andreessen Horowitz has been leading a lot of that.

 “We’ve often talked about how it’s never been a better time to be a developer.
 But it’s also never been a better time to be a gamer,” he said.
-“The number of studios I think we’re going to make incredible products is becoming a crazy number right now, which is so exciting.
+“The number of studios, I think, we’re going to make incredible products is becoming a crazy number right now, which is so exciting.
 I’d like to be part of that little cohort.”

 “I know how long and hard it is to build these games,” Laid said.